 Linkedin is like an interactive resume that allows you and your colleagues and business professionals to refer and endorse skills.

-Many other SM and websites are more about a great user experience.
+Many other SM and websites are more about great user experience.
 Linkedin is about your professional life and skills.
-If you haven’t gotten the DL on marketing on Linkedin, follow these steps to getting it up and running.
+If you haven’t gotten the DL on Linkedin’s marketing, follow these steps to getting it up and running.

 A Complete Profile

 Making yourself big and bad on the Linkedin network means having a full profile.
 Think of it this way – if you sent an incomplete resume to a job interview, it wouldn’t look too keen on you, would it?